Something Old. Something Real.

 An invitation to Sunday evenings at Hillside Church

-There's a passage near the beginning of Acts that reads almost too simply to take seriously.
+There's a passage near the beginning of Acts that describes the early church.
+We desire to recreate this type of authenticity and community:

 They devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe...
 They broke bread in their homes and ate together with glad and sincere hearts. — Acts 2:42–46